wilsonzlin/minify-js/README.md

 - Combine and reorder declarations.
 - Omit more semicolons, spaces, parentheses, and braces.
 - More extensive testing, especially over rare syntax.
+- Evaluation and folding of constant expressions.
+- Parse and erase TypeScript syntax.
+- FFI libraries for other languages.
+- Aliasing of reused well-knowns.
+- Removal of unreachable code.
+- Unwrap string literal computed members.
+- Aliasing frequently accessed members and methods.